updownpress/markdown-lint/rules/025-single-h1.md

+---
-## MD025 - Multiple top level headers in the same document
+title: MD025 - Multiple top level headers in the same document

-Tags: headers
+tags:  [headers]

-Aliases: single-h1
+alias: single-h1
+---

 This rule is triggered when a top level header is in use (the first line of the file is a h1 header), and more than one h1 header is in use in the